wp-plugins/video-bracket-tag/readme.txt

 We'll see where the populous wants this plugin to go. =)

+== Screenshots ==

+1. A passing glance at the adminisration interface, note the supported players listing.

 == Change Log ==

+= Version 2.4.0 =
+* Added Yahoo and CNN video embedding support
+* Updated Screenshot
+* Added Screenshot page to WP site listing

 = Version 2.3.0 =
 * Added Hulu to player listing (No Excerpt b/c links are too complex currently)